 Naturally, today, email as one of the most used mediums has a few tricks and rules you should follow.
 This article will introduce you to the types of referral emails and how to use them.

 Endorsements play a crucial role in today’s marketing world.
-The reason for this is quite simple - having an A-list celebrity or a famous influencer behind your brand makes it a lot easier for people to take notice.
+The reason for this is quite simple.
+Having an A-list celebrity or a famous influencer behind your brand makes it a lot easier for people to notice.
 Whether they’re subtle or direct, endorsements convey brand value and solidify brand authority.
-That said, getting celebrities and influencers to back up your brand might cost you a pretty penny which is something startups and small businesses simply cannot afford due to large budgetary constraints.
+That said, getting celebrities and influencers to back up your brand might cost you a pretty penny.
+Unfortunately, startups and small businesses simply cannot afford it due to large budgetary constraints.

-Fortunately, the same effect can be accomplished for a fraction of the cost of a traditional celebrity endorsement.
+Fortunately, we can accomplish the same effect for a fraction of the cost of a traditional celebrity endorsement.
 Referral marketing is an excellent way of using current customers to promote your products and services.
 It’s the customers themselves who can help you increase engagement, maintain loyalty and improve conversion rates.

 Referral emails allow marketers to tap into the customer’s own networks of family and friends.
-In order to be truly effective, referral emails need to grab people’s attention and make them want to follow through instead of simply scrolling past your email.
+In order to be truly effective, referral emails need to grab people’s attention and make them want to take action instead of simply scrolling past your email.
 But what exactly is referral marketing?
 What are the benefits of using referral emails as part of your marketing strategy?
-Furthermore, what are the most important steps needed to design a referral email that gets people to take action and actually share it?
+Furthermore, what are the most important steps we need to design a successful referral email?

 Referral marketing 101